NishikiChisato/MIT6.5840/README.md

 ## Illustration

 Complete accuracy of code cannot be guaranteed due to the randomness of execution.
-Basically, we can pass from 2A to 2D over 200 times, and there are no failed tests occurred.
+Basically, we have passed test cases from 2A to 2D over 500 times, and there are no failed tests occurred.

 ## Test